Ricardosgeral/relier/README.md

 ### Internet connection available (Ethernet or WiFi)

 Data collection is also done locally in *CSV* format.
-That is, if a USB drive is plugged in, data goes to the USB drive, otherwise, data goes to the Micro SD card.
+That is, if a USB drive is plugged in, data goes to the USB drive, otherwise, data goes to the Micro SD card in the server.

 However, ***in addition***, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.json* file is provided (see instructions in *Software installation > server sofrware*).